They Loved You, Peggy Sue: Behind The Name Fused To Rock History

 But Lubbock eventually came around to embracing its legacy, some time after the release of the 1987 film The Buddy Holly Story, a subsequent traveling musical and the establishment of the Buddy Holly Center, which has become a touchstone for visiting fans.

 Peggy Sue Garron embraced her unofficial ambassadorship to Lubbock, working with the city and the Buddy Holly Center to promote the music heritage of Holly and The Crickets, and West Texas writ large.
 A convivial people-person, she enjoyed entertaining visitors and making public appearances on television (she was the trivia answer on "I've Got A Secret" in 2001) and traveling to car shows and music events.
-She hosted a talk show, Rave On, on several Lubbock radio stations, and had an international circle of phone pals who called weekly.
+She hosted a talk show, Rave On, on several Lubbock radio stations, with an international circle of phone pals who would sometimes call in weekly.

 "Peggy Sue was a 'connecting dot' to Buddy Holly and The Crickets," says Holly historian Randy Steele, who also grew up in Lubbock.
 "She was kind, warm, and friendly and always ready with a story.
 She was a constant at concerts and various events, posing for photos, or signing autographs for music fans who came to the South Plains to celebrate the music and get a bit closer to the flame."

-In 2008, Gerron wrote the book Whatever Happened to Peggy Sue? based on Gerron's diary notes.
-The book stirred up controversy for Gerron's claim that Buddy and she had feelings for each other despite their respective marriages.
+In 2008, Gerron wrote the book Whatever Happened to Peggy Sue? based on her diary notes.
+(The book stirred up controversy for Gerron's claim that Buddy and she had feelings for each other despite their respective marriages.)

 "We often had dinner on the anniversary of the day the music died," Gerron's friend Shere Forkner tells NPR, referring to Feb.
 3, 1959, when the plane carrying Holly, Ritchie Valens and The Big Bopper crashed in a nighttime snowstorm in northern Iowa, "and she would reminisce.
 One story she told many times was about the plans Buddy had to build a recording studio in Lubbock.
 He had asked Peggy to work with him on the project.
 We would speculate about how significant that studio would be to music, and to Lubbock."

 Gerron relished sharing stories about Holly and the years they all grew up in Lubbock.
-"She considered Buddy one of her very best friends in the whole world," Forkner said, explaining that Peggy Sue had been missing her friend for almost sixty years.
+"She considered Buddy one of her very best friends in the whole world," Forkner says, explaining that Peggy Sue had been missing her friend for almost sixty years.
 And now a lively, living connection to rock and roll's hometown roots is gone, too.

 "I think she was satisfied," Shere Forkner said, "Although [city and civic leaders] never took full advantage of what she had to offer, in my opinion."